dcharles21/MIT-Opencourseware/Permutations and Ciphers/README.md

 ps4b is a caesar cipher that shifts every letter of a message by some interger.

-ps4c is a substitution cipher that maps each letter to some distinct letter
+ps4c is a substitution cipher that permutes the letters.